jimbojw/karmarank/content/04-security-advisory.md

 This manuscript is going to systematically dismantle a number of your unexamined, cherished beliefs.
 I have too much respect for your time to withhold that knowledge, and so here it is, up front.

-The reason you are frustrated—the reason you feel gaslit by HR, confused by promotions, and exhausted by "politics"—is not that you are bad at your job, or that the system is “rigged”.
+The reason you are frustrated—the reason you feel gaslit by HR, confused by promotions, and exhausted by "politics"—is not that you are bad at your job, or that the system is "rigged".
 It is because you have been systematically indoctrinated (optimized) into a vulnerable mental model.

 What follows is a list of the **Five Critical Vulnerabilities** in the Default Engineering Worldview (DEW).